Elias2660/Unified-bee-Runner/README.md

 Changing the `slurm` settings can be helpful.
 Updating memory could be dangerous unless you are knowledgeable of the workflow, but using the `-x` and an ilab server that seems full could help your job not get canceled.

+### Config files

+This pipeline automatically generates a `config.log` file inside the `Unified-bee-Runner` dir.
+The pipeline automatically looks inside the dir in order to find the file, but if it doesn't it uses the arguments passed in the [`Unifier_Run.sh`](Unifier_Run.sh) file.
+You can copy the config file into the `Unified-bee-Runner` across runs in order to use the same setting.

 ## Slurm Troubleshooting

 If you slurm job keeps dying, then the easiest way to fix that problem is the reduce memory, which can most often be done by reducing `--max-workers-video-sampling` argument in [`Unifier_Run.sh`](Unifier_Run.sh) and the `--mem=` command in [`Slurm_Run.sh`](Slurm_Run.sh).
 Usually you can reduce the argument to around 500GB without changing the `--max-workers-video-sampling` argument.
 Otherwise, you should reduce by one for the `--max-workers-video-sampling` argument for each ~100 GB you remove.
 You can also remove / decrease the `-n`, `-c`, `-G` arguments, but that might slow stuff down.